 - Keep the ride easy-going.
 In windy, choppy conditions, reef early and minimize sailing to weather.

 - If children fear going overboard, a tether clipped to their PFD and grippy shoes will help them feel more secure.

 - When it comes to line handling, be aware that the forces generated by high winds on a large boat can overwhelm kids.
 Provide learning opportunities in calm conditions.
-For example, find shelter from the wind behind Angel Island or Tiburon when teaching new maneuvers.
+For example, find shelter from the wind behind Angel Island or the Tiburon Peninsula when teaching new maneuvers.
 Teach them how to grind a winch when it is not under load.

 - Respect the child’s limits.
 Keep an eye on comfort and energy levels.
 Know when to call it a day or take a rest hove-to or on anchor.

 Ensure kids are prepared for comfortable sailing with suncreen, a hat, and layered clothing including a wind and waterproof outer layer.
 If handling lines, sailing gloves are essential.
 Bib pants and overalls will complicate visits to the head, and jeans provide little to no protection in a cold breeze.
 Bring extra clothing, some warm blankets, and/or hand warmers in your gear bag just in case.
 A pillow for naps is a good idea too.